PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/CPP Quick Start.md

 ```
 Cocos2dxPlatform* gsPlatform= new Cocos2dxPlatform(apikey, secret, usePreviewServerBool)

 ```

-Then initalise the GS module using the connection:
+Then initialize the GS module using the connection:
 ```
 GS.Initialise(&gsPlatform);

 ```
 After the connection has been established the module will use the GameSparksAvailable function to issue a callback event:

 ```
 //Set the callback event handler
 GS.GameSparksAvailable = GameSparksAvailable;